 Mr. P. Jart Hudson, Jr. is a row crop, peanut, tobacco and contract swine farmer.
 His principal occupation and employment for the past five years was self-employed farming.
-Mr. Hudson also serves on the board of the Tobacco Growers Association of NC (crop promotion association,) and as an officer of Four County Peanut Services Inc.
+Mr. Hudson also serves on the board of the Tobacco Growers Association of NC (crop promotion association,).
+Mr. Hudson resigned from the Board of Directors effective May 25, 2016.